Sustainability

 A forward-thinking approach

-The outline planning application will be supported by a range of assessments that look at the environmental effects and how they can be avoided, reduced or managed.
+The outline planning application is supported by a range of technical assessments, which consider the environmental effects of the development and how these can be avoided, reduced or managed.

 Image of an allotment